Broken Bones in Dogs.

 Symptoms where there is no visible evidence of broken bones.

-These symptoms may indicate indicate your dog has suffered a serious injury and should therefore be taken to a vet immediately.
+These symptoms may indicate indicate your dog has suffered a serious injury.
+The dog will require urgent veterinary attention.

 Moving a dog with suspected broken bones.

 If you suspect your dog has broken a bone, it is essential to seek immediate veterinary attention.
-Pain killers will help avoid any further damage, or infection.
+Pain killers will help avoid any further damage, or infection – but these must be administered to your dog by your vet.
 If there are any open wounds, cover these with a clean bandage, or any available clean material.

 It may be an idea to use something solid to carry your dog – perhaps the base of a crate – or, if nothing else, a blanket.
 Try and support broken limbs with rolled up towels.
 An injured dog may be more likely to bite, so it is best to remain calm and reassure the dog as much as possible.